The best WordPress forum plugins make it simple and easy to create dedicated communities on your WordPress website.

 WP Discussion Board (opens in new tab) offers an elegant modern interface, which works great on whichever platform it’s viewed on, be it desktop, tablet or mobile.
 It offers all the features you’d expect, such as spam filters, the ability to see user profiles, and to follow topics and boards.
 It has a WYSIWYG editing interface, and boasts compatibility with all WordPress themes (although this is obviously something impossible to test fully).

-There are three plans available, with the cheapest called ‘Basic’ for $49 a year, and can only be installed on one site.
-‘Pro’ allows installation on an unlimited number, for $89 per year.
-However a one-time price is also available if you’re not a fan of yearly commitments: you can get WP Discussion Board forever for $199.
+There are three plans available, with the cheapest to be installed on one site.
+‘Pro’ allows installation on an unlimited number.
+However a one-time price is also available if you’re not a fan of yearly commitments.
 A 14-day money back guarantee is also offered.

 If you’re on a budget, there’s also a free version, but the limitations could be seen as substantial.
 For instance, admins lack the ability to approve registrations, you can’t subscribe to boards, nor follow topics, media uploads are forbidden, and WYSIWYG editing is not available (you’d probably be better off with bbPress above).
 If you’re interested in this plugin, the paid-for version is the way to go.